What are the laws? What are the risks? You asked, we answered.

 Is Torrenting Illegal?

-Food for thought: Some would say the situation described above is a pity and that piracy undercuts the efforts of those producing the content we all enjoy.
+Food for Thought: Some would argue that piracy undercuts the efforts of those producing the content we all enjoy.
 And that you should respect copyright and, in doing so, support content producers.
-They would argue that if we all supported pirated materials – by not paying for them or otherwise failing to honor the copyright owner’s terms – the materials could stop being produced.

 Torrenting Copyright Material: What Can Happen?